LiskHQ/lisk-docs/docs/lisk-tools/oracles.md

 - Use token incentives to motivate data providers to maintain data integrity and uninterrupted service
 - Leverage the Arweave blockchain as cheap and permanent storage for archiving Oracle data and maintaining data providers' accountability

-See [this guide](https://docs.redstone.finance/) to learn how to use the RedStone feeds.
+See the [RedStone Docs](https://docs.redstone.finance/) to learn how to use the RedStone feeds.

 ### Supported networks